-5.0 hours lecture, 3.0 hours laboratory Recommended Preparation: AMECH421 Grading: letter grade or credit/no credit
+5.0 hours lecture, 3.0 hours laboratory Recommended Preparation: AMECH421

 Covers the testing and repair of auto charging and starting systems.
 Auto ignition systems (conventional and transistorized) and operation of auto oscilloscopes (conventional and computer assisted) are covered.
 Prepare to take the ASE (Automotive Service Excellence) test.